shinyay/kubernetes-introduction-from-docker/chapter-07.md

 # Chapter 7: Creating Secure Stateless Applications

-In this chapter, we’ll focus on building stateless applications in Kubernetes with a strong emphasis on security.
+In this chapter, we'll focus on building stateless applications in Kubernetes with a strong emphasis on security.
 Stateless applications are easier to scale and manage, and securing them ensures a robust and reliable deployment.
+While we'll focus on stateless applications here, the security principles we cover will also apply to stateful applications that you might work with in the future.

 ---